simp/rubygem-simp-rspec-puppet-facts/README.md

 Simplify (ahem: "SIMPlify") your unit tests by looping on every supported Operating System and populating facts.

-This gem acts as a shim in front of the most excellent [mcanevet/rspec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts) and can be used as a drop-in replacement when testing for SIMP.
+This gem acts as a shim in front of [mcanevet/rspec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts) and can be used as a drop-in replacement when testing for SIMP.

 ## Motivation
-The `on_supported_os` method provided by rspec-puppet-facts provides facts captured from actual systems (captured in a brilliantly elegant [Vagrantfile](https://github.com/mcanevet/rspec-puppet-facts/blob/master/facts/Vagrantfile)).
+The `on_supported_os` method provided by rspec-puppet-facts provides facts captured from running Vagrant systems.
 However, many SIMP tests require additional custom facts.

 ## Environment Variables
 ### `SIMP_FACTS_OS`